sx-bet/sx-bet-api-docs/source/index.html.md

 Be your own bookmaker or fill orders programmatically with the SX.bet API!

 Technical questions or need support?
-[Send us an e-mail](mailto:api-support@sx.bet).
+[Join our discord](https://discord.gg/Ry8yjAD5YG).

 **All documentation is provided in JavaScript.**